 9. Influencer Campaigns

 Your best customers may be undercover brand ambassadors—empower them to become advocates!
-Use Justuno to collect Instagram and TikTok handles to identify micro-influencers amongst your customers.
+Use Justuno to collect Instagram and TikTok handles to identify micro-influencers among your customers.
 Then make the most of these influencer campaigns through targeted onsite pop-ups that mirror their creative & messaging.
 Use their name, special offer, the same product imagery, etc., to show visitors when they click through for instant relevance and personalization.

 10. Loyalty Programs